 Bitcoin advocates worldwide compared the cryptocurrency to CBDCs in the LaBitConf Meeting.

-In a hypothetical "war" between fiat money, digital currencies, and cryptocurrencies, bitcoin (BTC) would be the winner.
+CBDCs could be Bitcoin’s Trojan Horse.
+In a hypothetical “war” between fiat money, digital currencies, and cryptocurrencies, bitcoin (BTC) would be the winner.
 So concluded Max Keiser, Gabriel Kurman, and Carlos Maslatón during a panel at LaBitConf.
-While they all agreed on most debate topics, they showed different views about Central Bank Digital Currencies (CBDCs).
+While they agreed on most debate topics, they showed different views about Central Bank Digital Currencies (CBDCs).

 Journalist Aaron Von Wirdum (editor of Bitcoin Magazine) moderated the talk, titled “The War Between Central Bank Digital Currencies, the Dollar and the Role of Bitcoin.”
 The panel featured two metaphors that almost perfectly summarized the speakers’ views.

-The first metaphor, by Gabriel Kurman, co-founder of Smart Contract developer RSK Labs, is "CBDCs could be bitcoin's Trojan horse."
-On this, he explained that he sees it that way "because it's good that governments feel they can be part of this."
+The first metaphor, by Gabriel Kurman, co-founder of Smart Contract developer RSK Labs, is “CBDCs could be Bitcoin’s Trojan horse.”
+He explained that he sees it that way “because it’s good that governments feel they can be part of this.”

-In this sense, Kurman stated, "I wonder if CBDCs will be functional to the revolution we are trying to bring forward, but I have a lot of unanswered questions."
-Beyond these uncertainties, he made it clear that "if people don't trust a government, they won't trust their CBDC either."
+In this sense, Kurman stated, “I wonder if CBDCs will be functional to the revolution we are trying to bring forward, but I have many unanswered questions.”
+Beyond these uncertainties, he made it clear that “if people don’t trust a government, they won’t trust their CBDC either.”

-On the other hand, the other outstanding quote of the evening came from Max Keiser.
-In the framework of a fictitious economic war context between central bank money and the cryptocurrency designed by Satoshi Nakamoto, Keiser assured that bitcoin "would be the guillotine."
-However, he clarified, instead of "decapitating" 40,000 people, this guillotine "is going to decapitalize them."
+On the other hand, the other outstanding evening quote came from Max Keiser.
+In the framework of a fictitious economic war context between central bank money and the cryptocurrency designed by Satoshi Nakamoto, Keiser assured that bitcoin “would be the guillotine.”
+However, he clarified that instead of “decapitating” 40,000 people, this guillotine “will decapitalize them.”